OCA Tools & Tips

 You must change it to:

-Alternatively, you can download the UCSC LibX Firefox extension.
+Alternatively, you can download the UCSC LibX Browser Add-on (for Chrome or Firefox).
 This extension allows you to right-click on any link and load the page through the OCA server.

 - How to make Google Scholar display UC-eLinks on the results page, like it works on-campus.